zhengyuli/oh-my-workspace/README.md

 $ brew install pyenv
 $
 # Install your prefered python version
-$ pyenv install 2.7.15
-$ pyenv install 3.7.0
+$ pyenv install 3.8.10
 ```

 ### Customization

-Append the following settings to your `~/.env.sh` script:
+Append the following settings to your `~/.zshrc`:

 ```
 # Settings for pyenv